-Strengthen The Body
+Strengthen the Body

-Recovery, Relaxation, & Sleep Are All High-Energy States
+Recovery, Relaxation, & Sleep Require Energy

 - Nutrients do not reach cells properly